a swirl of green, pink, blue, yellow, and orange

 Blood

-When two people are related by blood, that means they share "blood relatives" linked by nuclear family: biological parents (1 step up the tree), biological children (1 step down the tree), or biological siblings (1 step over on the tree).
-We can determine the number of blood steps[1] for other specially-named relatives too, like great-grandparent (3 blood steps up), cousin (1 blood step up, 1 over, 1 down), or nephew (1 blood step over, 1 down).
+When two people are related by blood, that means they share “blood relatives” linked by nuclear family: biological parents (1 step up the tree), biological children (1 step down the tree), or biological siblings (1 step over on the tree).
+We can determine the number of blood steps1 for other specially-named relatives too, like great-grandparent (3 blood steps up), cousin (1 blood step up, 1 over, 1 down), or nephew (1 blood step over, 1 down).
 In each case, we aim to produce the shortest path between the

 Baker's Units Revisited

-posted by graham on
+posted by graham on March 7, 2025

 A few years ago on cohost, I (re)invented the idea of applying “baker’s” to any quantity to refer to one more of that quantity.
 A baker’s dozen is 13, a baker’s half-dozen is 7, a baker’s score is 21, etc. The etymology of the phrase mentions adding a 13th loaf of bread when selling a dozen, to be on the safe side.
 This “rounding up to one more” could be applied to any quantity, so I’m surely not the first person to consider it.